 Download my free, printable pool maintenance checklist to help you accomplish regular pool care tasks for any type of swimming pool.

 How often do you clean a cartridge pool filter?

-Cartridge filters typically need to be cleaned around every 2-6 weeks, depending on the size of your filter and how much debris you have in your water.
+Cartridge filters typically need to be cleaned every 2-6 weeks, depending on your filter size and how much debris you have in your water.

 For example, if your pool is directly underneath a tree, there will be more dirt and debris, meaning your filter is working extra hard to clean it.
 This will result in the filter needing to be cleaned more often.

 By cleaning your filter regularly, you can expand the life of the filter, saving you money in the long run.